Get an awesome recall. Join my 30 day, step by step program now...

 If you still have a problem you could try scatter feeding, or using a few large bowls instead of just one.
 These will stop your dog taking huge mouthfuls but without making it challenging.
 They will stay in rest and digest mode, without overloading their tummy.

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond, or via zoom.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!